hanhuang-tech/dotnet_console/README.md

 Command-line application that can run on the .NET Framework

 Features:
-- C# function to find the day with the minimum variation in temperature between MxT and MnT
+- C# function to find the day with the minimum and maximum variations in temperature between MxT and MnT
 - Reads table stored in current folder as weather.txt
-- Finds difference between MxT and MnT of all the Days of weather, stores differences inside minTempArr
+- Finds difference between MxT and MnT of all the Days of weather, stores differences inside TempArr
+- Stores the min. and max. values inside array TempArr
-- Finds the minimum value inside minTempArr and prints minimum variation in temperature between MxT and MnT
+- Method PrintVariTemp prints the day and variations in temp. between MxT and MnT
 - Error handling: User prompt on invalid inputs

 **To use**